fordaaaa/armedium/readme.md

 ## usage

 1. join a roblox game and wait a second
-2. run the exe — it'll attach to the roblox process by itself
+2. run the exe and let it load
 3. `insert` to toggle the menu

 > offsets are tied to a specific client version and may need updating after roblox updates. check `src/rbx/offsets.h`.